isomorphic-software/smartclient-docs/classes/Calendar.md

 **Flags**: IR

 ---
-## Attr: Calendar.controlBarIconBaseStyle

-### Description
-A CSS style to apply to icons in the [Calendar.controlsBar](#attr-calendarcontrolsbar).
-This is a base style supporting suffixes for states, specifically "Over", "Down" and "Disabled", which are applied when [ImgButton](ImgButton.md#class-imgbutton) settings like [ImgButton.showRollOverIcon](ImgButton.md#attr-imgbuttonshowrollovericon) are applied to the icons.

-**Flags**: IR

----
 ## Attr: Calendar.autoFetchData

 ### Description
 If true, when this component is first drawn, automatically call `this.fetchData()`.
 Criteria for this fetch may be picked up from [Calendar.initialCriteria](#attr-calendarinitialcriteria), and textMatchStyle may be specified via [autoFetchTextMatchStyle](ListGrid_1.md#attr-listgridautofetchtextmatchstyle).
-Additional request properties may be specified using [fetchRequestProperties](#attr-databoundcomponentfetchrequestproperties).

-NOTE: if `autoFetchData` is set, calling [fetchData()](ListGrid_2.md#method-listgridfetchdata) before draw will cause two requests to be issued, one from the manual call to fetchData() and one from the autoFetchData setting.
+NOTE: if `autoFetchData` is set, calling [fetchData()](ListGrid_1.md#method-listgridfetchdata) before draw will cause two requests to be issued, one from the manual call to fetchData() and one from the autoFetchData setting.
 The second request will use only [Calendar.initialCriteria](#attr-calendarinitialcriteria) and not any other criteria or settings from the first request.
-Generally, turn off autoFetchData if you are going to manually call [fetchData()](ListGrid_2.md#method-listgridfetchdata) at any time.
+Generally, turn off autoFetchData if you are going to manually call [fetchData()](ListGrid_1.md#method-listgridfetchdata) at any time.
 Note: If you are using saved searches - either via [SavedSearchItem](SavedSearchItem.md#class-savedsearchitem) or [ListGrid.saveDefaultSearch](ListGrid_1.md#attr-listgridsavedefaultsearch), autoFetchData will be automatically suspended and replaced with the saved criteria/view state, if applicable.

 ### Groups